 This is a personal perspective of the educational pioneer by one of our volunteers, herself a former infant teacher, whose close involvement with the Museum and discovery of Wilderspin’s contribution to British education moved her to research and write about his achievements and the toll on his personal life.

 Research for the book was possible thanks to the support of the Heritage Lottery Fund as part of the All Our Stories scheme.

-Our museum leaflet is available for you to download in pdf format by clicking on the image.
-It gives you a brief guide to the museum and our facilities which you can save or print as required.
+Our museum leaflet is available for you to download in pdf format.
+It gives you a brief guide to the museum and our facilities – which you can share with others.